 Shut In, Shut Out, Shut Up: Disability, Church and Coronavirus (video), September 2020

 Panel discussion with neurodivergent priest Rachel Noel on access and participation in a post-coronavirus church.
-In this groundbreaking video series, Fiona MacMillan brings together theologians, activists and researchers from the disabled Christian movement to shape disabled-led theology and commentary.
+In this groundbreaking video series, Fiona MacMillan brings together theologians, activists and researchers from the disabled Christian movement.

 Disabled People are Worthy of Love (text), Lacuna, June 2020.